CurleySamuel/PyBase/README.md

 # PyBase
-Native Python HBase Client (i.e doesn't use Thrift) with gevent support.
+Native Python HBase Client (i.e doesn't use Thrift) developed during an internship at [Flipboard](https://about.flipboard.com/).

 Currently supports the following commands -